Click here to fill out the online account application.

 Deposits made via wire transfer will be booked into accounts as soon they are received.
 This is typically 2-5 hours from when they are sent from the originating bank.
 These are cleared funds and will be available for trading immediately.

-The minimum account opening requirement in a cash account is $1,000.
+There is no minimum to open a cash account at Tradier Brokerage.
 For margin trading the minimum is $2,000.
 (For accounts requesting the ability to sell naked puts, the account must have $25,000.
 For account requesting the ability to sell naked calls, the account must have $100,000.)

 *Some ongoing agreements with different platform providers may require different account funding minimums.
 Please reference the corresponding agreements to any promotion or connection agreement.